Kyaw Min Oo

-Kyaw Min Oo (ကျော်မင်းဦး; born 16 June 1996) is a Burmese professional footballer who plays as a defensive midfielder or centre-back for Malaysia Super League club PDRM, whom he captains and the Myanmar national team.
+Kyaw Min Oo (ကျော်မင်းဦး; born 16 June 1996) is a Burmese professional footballer who plays as a defensive midfielder or centre-back for Malaysia Super League club Terengganu and the Myanmar national team.

 Kyaw has represented Myanmar at U17, U20, U23, and senior level.
 In 2015, he represented Myanmar at the FIFA U-20 World Cup.

 Club career

 Kyaw was born in Oktwin Township, Bago District.
 He studied in Myanmar Football Academy (Mandalay) for about three years.

 On 25 January 2014, Ayeyawady United signed Kyaw where played two years for Ayeyawady United and then he moved to Yangon United at the end of his contract in January 2016.

 Kyaw retired in early 2019, citing several injuries from he suffered since 2016.
 In May 2022, he healed his injuries with help from the president of the Myanmar Football Federation, Zaw Zaw and returned to the playing football professionally after a three years break.
 Kyaw returned and featured for Yangon United in May 2022.

 On 8 February 2023, Kyaw was recruited by Malaysia Super League club PDRM as their ASEAN import.
 He make his club debut on 25 February in a 4–0 lost to Sabah.
 Kyaw recorded a brace of assists in a 3–0 win against Penang on 27 August.
 He then scored his first goal since his returned from injury in a 7–2 win over Kelantan on 10 December.

 During the start of the 2025–26 season, Kyaw was name as the club captain of PDRM.

+On 29 September 2025, Kyaw signed for Terengganu.

 International career

 Youth

-Kyaw first appeared in Myanmar under-16 team that took part in 2011 AFF U-16 Youth Championship before gradually rising to all levels of national teams.
-He is a playmaker with good passing, tackling, good vision.
+Kyaw first appeared on the Myanmar under-16 team that took part in the 2011 AFF U-16 Youth Championship before gradually making it to the higher levels of national teams.
+He is a playmaker with good passing, tackling, and good vision.

 Kyaw played an important role in Myanmar under-20 squad for 2015 FIFA U-20 World Cup in New Zealand.